zulip/zulip/templates/zerver/help/mute-a-user.md

 * Muted users are excluded from the autocomplete for composing a private message or [mentioning a user](/help/mention-a-user-or-group).

-* To avoid interfering with administration, settings UI, such as the list of subscribers to a stream or members of the organization, display muted users name and other details as normal.
+* To avoid interfering with administration tasks, parts of the settings UI (such as the list of subscribers to a stream, or members of the organization) will display muted users' names and other details as normal.

 !!! tip ""
     Zulip offers no way to distinguish a user